Ozempic vs Mounjaro – Which Medication is Better for Weight Loss?

 While the side effect profiles are similar, individual experiences may vary.
 Some patients report more intense side effects with one medication over the other.

-• Ozempic: Patients lost an average of 15-20% of their body weight over 68 weeks
+• Ozempic studies: Participants lost an average of 15-20% of body weight over 68 weeks

-• Mounjaro: Patients lost an average of 22.5% of their body weight over 72 weeks
+• Mounjaro studies: Participants lost an average of 22.5% of body weight over 72 weeks

 The question which is better Mounjaro or Ozempic doesn’t have a one-size-fits-all answer.
-While Mounjaro has shown slightly better weight loss results in clinical trials, the best medication for you depends on various factors:
+While Mounjaro has shown slightly better weight loss results in clinical trials, the best medication for each individual depends on various factors:

 4. Cost and insurance coverage